jessicaphoenix6228/tora-project/README.md

 # Tora Project

-Welcome to Tora Project - a web application that displays basic HTML, CSS, and Javascript that requests data from an API!
+Welcome to Tora Project - my web application that displays basic HTML, CSS, and Javascript that requests data from an API!

 ## Description

-For my URL I used: " https://jsonplaceholder.typicode.com/users/1/todos" and they give off data that randomly gives me Latin Phrases that are randomly generated in a JSON file to show off the power of transferring data from one site off to another!
+For my API URL I used: " https://jsonplaceholder.typicode.com/users/1/todos" and they gave off data that randomly gave me Latin Phrases that are randomly generated in a JSON file to show off the power of transferring data from one site off to another!

 ### Executing program